2005 Houston Astros season: Rest of June

+July, pre-All Star break

+On July 1, forty-four-year-old southpaw John Franco made his final major league appearance after 21 seasons.
+Franco recorded two outs against the Cincinnati Reds, and surrendered three hits and three runs.

+Over eight games for the week of June 27 to July 3, Morgan Ensberg hit ,387 / .444 / .935 / 1.380, 12 hits, nine runs, five doubles, four home runs, 12 RBI, and 29 total bases.
+The Astros went He was thus recognized as National League (NL) Player of the Week.

 MLB All-Star Game

 For the second consecutive year, four Astros were selected to the MLB All-Star Game, hosted at Comerica Park in Detroit.
 The Astros' corps included pitchers Roger Clemens, Brad Lidge, and Roy Oswalt, and third baseman Morgan Ensberg.
-This was the sixth time that the Astros had sent at least four players to Midsummer Classic, succeeding the 1979, 1986, 1994, 1999, and 2004 editions.
+This was the sixth time that the Astros had sent at least four players to Midsummer Classic, succeeding the 1979, 1986 (at the Astrodome), 1994 (five players), 1999, and 2004 editions.

 The American League defeated the NL squad, 7–5.
 All Astros selectees appeared in the contest.
-Owalt was charged win two runs in his inning, Clemens pitched a clean inning while Lidge struck out the side.
-Ensberg was substituted in at first base for Derrek Lee in the seventh inning.
+Oswalt was charged win two runs in his inning, prior to Clemens hurling a clean inning.
+Ensberg was substituted in at first base for Derrek Lee in the top of the seventh inning.
+Lidge, making his first All-Star appearance, entered in the bottom of the seventh, and struck out all three batters he faced.
+He tossed 11 total pitches, two of them balls, to Melvin Mora, Mike Sweeney, and Garret Anderson, and none of the three made contact with any of Lidge's offerings.